 Within the City enterprise, ACCE has built a reputation as an advocate for the interests of artists and for building the practical capacity of City staff to shift how they partner with artists (e.g., how to move from a transaction, like a standard artist contract, to a mutual partnership, as in the CCM program).
 Like a good matchmaker, we know both the strengths of artists and the context of City departments.

-alike most highly rated (including the call for artists, information sessions and responses to inquiries)."
+When asked to rate satisfaction with various components of the CCM process, City staff and artists alike most highly rated satisfaction with "Participant artist recruitment process (including the call for artists, information sessions and responses to inquiries)."